telos-matter/Jeext/README.md

 <a href="Jeext/src/main/java/controllers/Display.java">example</a>

-Currently in beta-mode / quite statically implemented
+Currently in testing-mode / quite statically implemented

 Documentation is on the way